music dictionary : Ad - Ad

 Adminiculo(Spanish m.) thing, gadget

-Administración(Spanish f.) administration, authorities, administrator's office, manager's office
+Administración(Spanish f.) administration, management, authorities, administrator's office, manager's office

 Administrador (m.), Adminstratora (f.)(Spanish) administrator, manager